comportnx/compack-mods/README.md

 ### Context Coding: More item information

-`Useful and valuable clothing items have cyan names.` `Manuals show their maximums skill level.`
+`Useful and valuable clothing items are marked with special characters.` `Manuals show their maximums skill level.`

 This simple mod adds a context symbol to the names of useful clothing so they're easier to see when looting stuffed dressers and wardrobes.